-Join Chad Chelius for an in-depth discussion in this video PDF optimization, part of Up and Running with Acrobat X.
+Join Chad Chelius for an in-depth discussion in this video PDF optimization, part of Learning Acrobat X.

 Because there are so many options available when creating a PDF file, …there's a likelihood that occasionally, your PDF file might not meet your needs. …A common example, as you'll see here, is when a file is created as a high quality, …high resolution PDF and now you want to post it on a website. …The file that I have opened is called Brochure.pdf and it'll be found in the …Modifying folder inside of your Project Files folder. …And this is a great example of a PDF file that was created using a high quality, …high resolution setting.
 If I come up here to the File > …Properties > Description tab, we're going to see that this file is about 3 and a half …megabytes in size.
 I'm going to go ahead and cancel this dialog.…